CristinaRuizCode/Padlock/README.md

 The briefcase model was created by Juan Camilo Gómez and the padlock model by Antonio García Sánchez
 :point_right: https://www.artstation.com/vivibb :point_left:

-:bangbang: THE MODELS OF THE BRIEFCASE AND THE PADLOCK CANNOT BE USED WITHOUT THE CONSENT OF THE ARTISTS :bangbang:
+:bangbang:THE MODELS OF THE BRIEFCASE AND THE PADLOCK CANNOT BE USED WITHOUT THE CONSENT OF THE ARTISTS:bangbang: